NARESHSWAMI199/instatweet/README.md

 this is a instagram type site this  this i add a new feature here you can retweet on any post like tweeter. here you can like, dislike,follow,create a profile and so manything

 # Django Framework
-django a framework in python like laravel in php .this site completly dinamic or responsive
+django a framework in python like laravel in php .this site completly dianamic or responsive

 #  Run this project

 here you have two to open this.
 1. you can create a virtual envirment where you can run this whiout effect your pc or paths
 2. you can direct install django in your pc

 #  How to install virtualenv
 1. you must have installed python in your pc or laptop
 2. Open your terminal if you are using mac or linux and run 3 for windows use prompt console  and use "pip" space of "pip3"